How much should I weigh to be a candidate for breast augmentation with fat transfer?

 Yes, but you should note that we cannot place fat in the space left by the implant because the cells do not hold the fat.
 Part of the fat can be transplanted and the rest can be done in the second or even the third time.
-You should also note that the volume we achieve will be less.
+You should also note that the volume and projection of the breast that we achieve will be less.

 Is this procedure safe?